neomedia6989/docs-2/docs/clients/firetv.md

 Follow the steps below in order to change the Plex video quality settings on a FireTV device, such as a FireStick.

-!!! warning "Quality Suggestions"

-    Plex has recently introduced a new feature called "Quality Suggestions" on select Android TV devices.
-This feature may automatically adjust the video quality based on your internet speed and other factors.
-If you notice this option in your settings, it is recommended to turn it off.

-1. Nvigate to the "Settings" option located at the bottom of the left-hand navigation pane on the Plex home screen.
+1. Navigate to the "Settings" option located at the bottom of the left-hand navigation pane on the Plex home screen.

     <figure markdown>
     ![(../media/clients-firetv-1.png "Click on 'Settings'")](https://docs.blackbeard.media/media/clients-firetv-1.png){ width=700 }